LinusBorg/portal-vue/docs/README.md

 <portal-target name="destination">
   <!--
-  This component can be located anwhere in your App (i.e. right before the </body> tag, for good for overlays).
+  This component can be located anywhere in your App (e.g. for overlays one could put it right before the </body> tag).
   The slot content of the above portal component will be rendered here.
   -->
 </portal-target>